wiredopposite/XGDTool/README.md

     - CCI
     - CSO
     - ZAR
 - Seamless conversion for almost all formats.
-For example, you can directly convert a GoD image to a ZAR archive, or an extracted game to a CCI archive.
+For example, you can directly convert a GoD image to a ZAR archive, or an extracted game to a CCI archive, all without writing any temporary files.
 ZAR as an input format is the only one that doesn't support this seamless conversion yet.
 - Batch processing, a folder full of different game formats can be batch converted to a single format with one command line argument.
 - Option to select your target app/machine (Xemu, Xenia, OG Xbox, Xbox 360) and let XGDTool decide which settings to use.
 - Attach XBE generation.
 - Online database lookup for accurate file naming (can be disabled).
 - XBE title patching, innacurate XBE names are automatically patched (can be disabled).

-### Attach XBE generation

 ## Usage
 ```XGDTool.exe <input_path> <output_directory> -output_format -settings```